 Though he died tragically at the age of 27, today marks what would have been Nirvana frontman Kurt Cobain's 50th birthday.
 To celebrate the occasion, here are 25 things you should know about the alternative rock icon and his legendary band.

 1. KURT COBAIN DROPPED OUT OF HIGH SCHOOL, THEN WORKED THERE AS A JANITOR.

-Even though he was by all accounts a slob, Cobain worked as a janitor at Weatherwax High School, not long after dropping out of that very school.
-The dancing janitor in the "Smells Like Teen Spirit" music video was an inside joke for Kurt, bassist Krist Novoselic, and only a select few others that knew of Cobain's old job.
+Even though he was by all accounts a slob, Kurt Cobain worked as a janitor at Weatherwax High School, not long after dropping out of that very school.
+The dancing janitor in the "Smells Like Teen Spirit" music video was an inside joke for those who knew of Cobain's old job.

-2. THE TITLE FOR "ABOUT A GIRL" CAME ABOUT IN AN UNSURPRISINGLY QUICK WAY.
+2. THE TITLE FOR "ABOUT A GIRL" CAME ABOUT VERY QUICKLY.

 Chad Channing, one of Nirvana's drummers before Dave Grohl, claimed that one day he asked Cobain what the song was about.
 "About a girl," was Cobain's reply.
 "Why don't you just call it that?"